Andyn201/Everest/1.HTML/README.md

 tag </p>.
 Notice the slash in the closing tag.

 Watch the video to get a grasp on basic HTML.
 Then write your own HTML.
-If you get stuck, google solutions,
+If you run into any issues, google solutions, read the HTML's documentation at https://www.w3schools.com/html/, or take a break.

 video: https://www.youtube.com/watch?v=4f5v3-dfRjM